 Today's economic globalisation makes it imperative, now more than ever, for social movements to work together across borders.
-Solidarity among present and future generations is key in this.
+Solidarity among current and future generations is key in this.
 Because social movements, wherever in the world, work towards the same goal: to change society towards more social justice, towards a more sustainable and inclusive society.

 The Decent Work Agenda is the ideal tool for WSM and its networks of partner organisations to realise that society.
 The Decent Work Agenda, launched by the International Labour Organisation in 1999, consists of four pillars: job creation, respect for labour rights, social protection and social dialogue, with gender equality as a crosscutting theme.
-Within this agenda, WSM and its partners have developed specific expertise on the right to social protection, as a key strategy to combat and prevent poverty, to invest in people and their capacities, and to ensure social cohesion through a fair redistribution of wealth.
-The right to social protection is the basis for a decent life for everyone.
+WSM and its partners defend the fundamental right to decent work and to social protection, since both are key strategies to combat and prevent poverty, to invest in people and their capacities, and to ensure social cohesion through a fair redistribution of wealth.
+Decent work and social protection are the basis for a decent life for everyone.
 In the 21st century, (international) cooperation is needed more than ever.
-Today's challenges are pre-eminently global.
+Today's challenges are predominantly global.
 We need to tackle them together: inequality and the global distribution of wealth, migration, climate change, job (in)security, etc. They demand an approach that transcends traditional development cooperation.
 An approach that starts from a universal agenda and a shared responsibility: everyone in society is involved, wherever in the world.

-With the support of, among others, the organisations of the Christian labour movement and the Belgian Development Cooperation, WSM has been contributing to a socially just world for 45 years, together with more than 80 social organisations, which have also gradually organised themselves in 21 multi-actor networks around the right to social protection worldwide.
+With the support of, among others, the organisations of the Christian labour movement and the Belgian Development Cooperation, WSM has been contributing to a socially just world for 45 years, together with nearly 100 social movements, which have also gradually organised themselves in a thematic network around the right to social protection worldwide.